Sugar-Free Whole Wheat Pumpkin Muffins (Video)

 Low-Carb Diet / Low- Glycemic Diet / South Beach Diet Suggestions:

-Even if you used all sweetener, muffins made with flour are probably too high in carbs for a traditional low-carb diet plan.
+These muffins made with white whole wheat flour are a bit high in carbs for a traditional low-carb diet plan, with 15 net carbs per muffin.
 Using white whole wheat flour, grapeseed or coconut oil, and an approved sweetener makes these muffins a better choice for the South Beach Diet than most pumpkin muffin recipes.
 Made with sweetener, these muffins could be an occasional treat for phase 2 on the original South Beach Diet.

 Find More Recipes Like This One: